Purchase now: The Deepest Well

-The Deepest Well: Healing the Long-Term Effects of Childhood Adversity, written by our Founder and CEO, Dr. Nadine Burke Harris, is now available for preorder!learn more
+The Deepest Well: Healing the Long-Term Effects of Childhood Adversity, written by our Founder and CEO, Dr. Nadine Burke Harris, is now available for purchase!learn more

 Exposure to ACEs, including abuse, neglect, domestic violence and parental mental illness and substance abuse, not only affects brain development, it can change children’s hormonal systems, immune systems and even their DNA.
 This can cause behavioral problems, learning difficulties, and physical health issues.

 The more ACEs a child is exposed to, the higher the risk of developing chronic illnesses.
 In children, exposure to ACEs can increase likelihood of chronic diseases such as asthma.
 In adults, exposure to ACEs dramatically increases the likelihood of 7 out of 10 leading adult causes of death including heart disease and cancer.2